 J. Denker et al. (1987) explored the relationship of network architecture to generalization in a more empirical manner.
 The work was particularly motivating in the later design of CNNs (LeCun, 1989; LeCun, Boser, et al., 1989).
 The authors make the intuitive analogy between the effect of the size of a neural network on its generalization, and a simple least-squares polynomial fit.
-Figure 3.2 shows various polynomial fits to samples from a 3^{rd} -order polynomial function.
-When using a 3^{rd} -order polynomial to fit even a small number of samples (fig. 3.2(a)), the fit extrapolates, i.e. is closer to the desired function outside the range of training samples, better than when we use a 20^{th} -order polynomial to fit the same data (fig. 3.2(b)).
-While the number of samples can help the fit of the higher-order function, even with a large number of samples the 20^{th} -order polynomial fit (fig. 3.2(d)) will not extrapolate as well as the polynomial with a more appropriate lower number of parameters (fig. 3.2(c)).
-Similarly, a neural network with fewer, more salient, parameters.
+Figure 3.2 shows various polynomial fits to samples from a 3rd-order polynomial function.
+When using a 3rd-order polynomial to fit even a small number of samples (fig. 3.2(a)), the fit extrapolates, i.e. is closer to the desired function outside the range of training samples, better than when we use a 20th-order polynomial to fit the same data (fig. 3.2(b)).
+While the number of samples can help the fit of the higher-order function, even with a large number of samples the 20th-order polynomial fit (fig. 3.2(d)) will not extrapolate as well as the polynomial with a more appropriate lower number of parameters (fig. 3.2(c)).
+Similarly, a neural network with a large number of parameters may not generalize as well as a neural network with fewer, more salient, parameters.